 Header Logo: select an image from your Image Library to be used as the header logo on all your LMS pages.

 Stylesheet: your LMS has its own cascading stylesheet (CSS) that you can update through the Stylesheet Editor.
 Change your LMS's color scheme, fonts and stylings.
 Change column widths and header heights.
 Select the web parts you want displayed in your LMS.

-Organizational Unit Branding: this LMS add-on let's you select the header logo, stylesheet and HTML web part content for each organization in your organization structure.
+Organizational Unit Branding: select the header logo, stylesheet and HTML web part content for each organization in your organization structure.

 Image Library: upload images that can use as your header logo and on your HTML web parts and pages.

 Organizing your Learners

 The Latitude LMS provides you with an array of tools to organize your learners.
 This includes tools to express both complex formal organizational structures and ad hoc user groupings.

 Business Structure: used to express your formal internal and external organizational structure.